Ambiguous genitalia is a birth defect where the outer genitals do not have the typical appearance of either a boy or a girl.

 Normally, an infant inherits 1 pair of sex chromosomes, 1 X from the mother and 1 X or one Y from the father.
 The father "determines" the genetic sex of the child.
 A baby who inherits the X chromosome from the father is a genetic female and has 2 X chromosomes.
 A baby who inherits the Y chromosome from the father is a genetic male and has 1 X and 1 Y chromosome.

 The male and female reproductive organs and genitals both come from the same tissue in the fetus.
-If the process that causes this fetal tissue to become "male" or "female" is disrupted, ambiguous genitalia can develop.
-This makes it difficult to easily identify the infant as male or female.
+Ambiguous genitalia can develop if the process that causes this fetal tissue to become "male" or "female" is disrupted.
+This makes it hard to easily identify the infant as male or female.
 The extent of the ambiguity varies.
-In very rare instances, the physical appearance may be fully developed as the opposite of the genetic sex.
+Very rarely, the physical appearance may be fully developed as the opposite of the genetic sex.
 For example, a genetic male may have developed the appearance of a normal female.

 - An enlarged clitoris that looks like a small penis.